-2) Inefficient object mapping for in-loop functions: For the basicmath results in Figure 8, the total execution time by function mapping from the SDRM heuristic increases after code size constraint of 5700 Bytes.
+For the basicmath results in Figure 10, the total execution time by function mapping from the SDRM heuristic increases after code size constraint of 5700 Bytes.
 This is because some functions that are called in a loop are mapped together in the same region due to conservative estimates of interference costs.
 FMUM and FMUP correctly compute the interference costs, and map the functions separately, drastically reducing the data transfers and runtime.

+c.
+Less map-ability

-3) Less map-ability: For susan smoothing, if code size constraint of less than 11800 Bytes is given, SDRM is unable to generate a mapping.
+For susan smoothing, if code size constraint of less than 11800 Bytes is given, SDRM is unable to generate a mapping.
 Recall from Table I that the minimum code size required for susan smoothing was 8300 Bytes.
 SDRM maps one function at a time with the highest interference cost.
 As the mapping process goes on, if large sized objects are left, they cannot be mapped in existing regions or a newly created region since several regions have already been created for smaller regions.
 FMUM and FMUP heuristics avoid this problem.
 Similar effect can be observed for the basicmath benchmark when code size constraint is less than 4300 Bytes.